Azure/azure-powershell/src/ResourceManager/DataMigration/Commands.DataMigration/help/Remove-AzureRmDataMigrationService.md

 ```

 ### -Name
-The name of the Data Migration Service.
+The name of the Database Migration Service.

 ```yaml
 Type: String